albertattard/presentation-domain-primitives-kotlin/presentation.md

 ---

-# What's Wrong With That?
+# What's wrong with that?

 Without an abstraction layer between the language primitives types and the application, swapping the `java.util.Timer` class could be harder than expected